Capevace/pest-plugin-html-reports/README.md

 1. A Pest test is run
 2. A pest plugin is used to listen to the test completion event and loads the required data from the Pest internals
 3. The data is then stored as a JSON file per run in the `storage/framework/testing/reports` directory
 4. Depending on your configuration, a HTML report is automatically generated and also stored in the `storage/framework/testing/reports` directory.
-Optionally you can configure the report to open in your browser automatically.
 5. Later on, the `artisan test-report:generate` command can be used to generate a static HTML report from any of the historic JSON files
-6. Use the `artisan test-report:open` command to open the latest report in your browser

 <br />